juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/README.md

 **Importance.** Self-healing drivers can reduce automation maintenance costs by automatically detecting changes in the web page layout and updating locators to ensure the test cases are functional [1].

 **Theory.** Selenium.WebDriver.SelfHealing is the only available library for DotNet in the NuGet repository, and Healenium and TestRigor are only Java libraries.
 Selenium.WebDriver.SelfHealing offers a free monthly quota, Healenium is free without limit, and TestRigor is private with a fifteen-day trial [2, 3].
-Only Healenium and TestRigor mention to be using of Artificial Intelligence.
+Only Healenium and TestRigor mentioned to be using of Artificial Intelligence.

-**Method.** We evaluated all libraries using the following test procedure: user opens a web form, enters a value in an input field, presses a button to submit the form, and confirms that the value is displayed in a label.
-The test procedure was executed against the combination of locators specified in Table 1 (test cases) using the website implementation listed in Table 2 (figures 1 and 2) and proposed by TestRigor and Chernyshova [3, 4, 5].
+**Method.** We evaluated all libraries two test procedure.
+In the first one, the user opens a web form, enters a value in an input field, submit the form by pressing a button, and confirms that the value is displayed in a label (test cases 1-8 in Table 1).
+In the second one, the user enters a form and presses a button to reveal a hidden link (test cases 9-12 in Table 1).
+The test procedures were implemented in a DotNet project using Selenium/nUnit and in a Java project using Maven/TestNg/Selenium.
+By design, the Healenium project runs in Selenium Hub on a Docker container.
+The configurations of the web sites were proposed by TestRigor and Chernyshova and were illustrated in Figures 1 and 2 [3, 4, 5].

-The test procedure was implemented for DotNet using Selenium/nUnit combo and for Java using Maven/TestNg/Selenium.
-The test cases were executed in Healenium's docker hub container to avoid conflicts with the Driver version.

 Table 1.
 Test cases.